indigo-dc/bdocker/doc/configuration.md

 The configuration file is located in ``/etc/configure_bdocker.cfg`` by default.
 But it can be modified by setting the environment variable ``BDOCKER_CONF_FILE``.

+Bdocker provide to commands that are executed before and after the utilization of bdocker by the root user.
+First, we include the configure command in the prolog to configure the environment.
+Second, we include the clean command, to clean the environment of bdocker job files, docker containers and other configurations.

 ### Prolog